inforgamer/inforgamer/README.md

 <br>

+---

 ### 🛠️ What I'm Working On
 - 📦 **Estoque:** A professional inventory system (Dart/Python) with real-time SQLite & MySQL sync.
-- 🎮 **Project Insomnia:** A 2D Roguelite focusing on mental health, with a Tarot-based class system.
+- 🎮 **Project Insomnia:** A 2D Roguelite exploring mental health through a Tarot-based class system.
 - 🖋️ **Writing:** Currently crafting two novels, blending the fantastic with the everyday.

 <br>